-“Neglect is the persistent failure to meet a child’s basic physical and/or psychological needs, likely to result in the serious impairment of the child’s health or development.
+Working Together 2018 defines neglect as “The persistent failure to meet a child’s basic physical and/or psychological needs, likely to result in the serious impairment of the child’s health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to:

-- Provide adequate food, clothing and shelter (including exclusion from home or abandonment);
+- provide adequate food, clothing and shelter (including exclusion from home or abandonment);

-- Protect a child from physical and emotional harm or danger;
+- protect a child from physical and emotional harm or danger;

-- Ensure adequate supervision (including the use of inadequate caregivers); or
+- ensure adequate supervision (including the use of inadequate care-givers); or

-- Ensure access to appropriate medical care or treatment.
+- ensure access to appropriate medical care or treatment.

 A simple and helpful way to view neglect is to consider the needs of children and whether or not their parents or carers are consistently meeting such needs.
 If not, then neglect may very well be an issue.